Last Updated on March 27, 2021 by Shaun Snapp

 - SAP hired Mr. Waldbaum, someone who was highly qualified to perform the work to evaluate their liability in a lawsuit for IP theft.

 - When SAP did not like the results that Mr. Waldbaum developed, SAP realized they had created a liability.
 This is because it now meant that they knew and could not say that they had not known Mr. Waldbaum’s work product was available to executives.

-- In the event of exposure of this information, the favorite excuse (used by VW) is that they had no idea what was happening.
+- In the event of exposure to this information, the favorite excuse (used by VW) is that they had no idea what was happening.
 Therefore, the decision was taken to shut Mr. Waldbaum down.

 SAP’s claims are absurd.

-First, they claim that Teradata’s lawsuit should be dismissed based on the fact that Teradata could not compete because they did not “develop an ERP system.” (which we covered in the article How True is SAP’s Motion to Dismiss the Teradata Suit) Then they say that their internal auditor, who appears to have information that corroborates Teradata’s claims blackmailed them.
-This further lacks credibility because, as we published back in 2010, SAP is known to lift IP from vendors with which they partner.
+First, they claim that Teradata’s lawsuit should be dismissed based on the fact that Teradata could not compete because they did not “develop an ERP system.” (which we covered in the article How True is SAP’s Motion to Dismiss the Teradata Suit) They say that their internal auditor, who appears to have information that corroborates Teradata’s claims blackmailed them.
+This further lacks credibility because, as we published in 2010, SAP is known to lift IP from vendors with which they partner.
 If the xApp contracts are entered into evidence, this clause is apparent.
-This contract resides at any vendor that was part of SAP’s xApp program, which is hundreds of vendors.
+This contract resides at any vendor that was part of SAP’s xApp program, hundreds of vendors.

 Since that time, we repeatedly advised companies not to partner with SAP, but they ignored our advice, seeing dreams of lollipops and candy sticks dance in their head about all of the business SAP would send them.
 If it has not been entered into evidence yet, the now-defunct xApp program should be.

 Caroline Olsen covered this and predicted this back in her article in Jan of 2015.